Eleanor Jourdain: Career

-She began her career as secretary to the wife of the Archbishop of Canterbury, Minnie Benson.
+She began her career as secretary to Minnie Benson, the wife of the Archbishop of Canterbury.
 Then she advanced to assistant mistress at Tottenham High School and later to Clifton High School.
 In 1892, she and M. A. Woods, co-founded Corran Collegiate School in Watford, as private boarding- and day school for girls.
-By 1900 the school had 100 pupils, and Jourdain had become the Headmistress.
+By 1900, the school had 100 pupils, and Jourdain had become the Headmistress.
 Jourdain left in 1903 and moved to Paris and spent a year studying the symbolism in Dante's Divine Comedy.
 She published articles in both French and English on her research and was awarded a doctorate in 1904 from the University of Paris based on her research.
 She was then invited by another Oxford alumna, Charlotte Anne Elizabeth Moberly, who was acting principal of St Hugh's Hall to come to St Hugh's as vice principal.

 In 1905, she began tutoring French at St Hugh's and serving as vice principal.
 Beginning at around 1908, she was a leader in the suffrage movement for St Hugh's, often attending demonstrations in London in her doctoral robes.
 She also continued to publish and presented such works as 'Methods of moral instruction and training of girls in France' in Moral Instruction and Training in Schools, edited by M. E. Sadler (1908, 2.85–112); On the Theory of the Infinite in Modern Thought (1911), An Introduction to the French Classical Drama (1912).
 In April 1915, she replaced Moberly as principal at St. Hugh's and during World War I accepted a position to work as a translator for the government.
 Beginning in 1920, she lectured in French at Oxford, becoming one of the first women to hold university lectures.
 In 1922, she became the first woman to conduct undergraduate examinations.

 Jourdain was chiefly famous for claiming that she and Moberly had slipped back in time to the period of the French Revolution while on a trip to Versailles, known as the Moberly–Jourdain incident.
 Their book was published pseudonymously; their identity was not revealed until the mid-1920s, after Jourdain's death.
 The book was a best seller but the claims drew a sceptical response by many.

 Jourdain was an autocratic leader and in November 1923, she persuaded the college council to fire a tutor, Cecilia Mary Ady, who, she thought, was challenging her authority.
 Ady protested her wrongful termination causing all the tutors and several council members to resign, as well as resulting in boycotts by tutors at other Oxford affiliated schools.
 The ensuing situation was widely reported in the press and an investigation, initially welcomed by Jourdain, was undertaken.
-When it became evident that she would be asked to resign, Jourdain suffered a heart attack and died on 6 April 1924.
+When it became evident that she would be asked to resign, Jourdain suffered a heart attack and died on 6 April 1924, aged 60.
 She was buried in Wolvercote Cemetery, Oxford.